Student Support Services

-If you suspect that a child may have a disability and may require special education in order to make effective progress in the general education, please have the child's parent and/or legal guardian contact the Director of Pupil Personnel or the team chairperson of his/her school.
+If you suspect that a child may have a disability and may require special education in order to make effective progress in the general education, please have the child's parent and/or legal guardian contact the Student Support Services or the team chairperson of his/her school.

 The contact persons are listed below:

 Student Support Services Contacts